RemoQuality/timecamp-v2.1-desktop-app/README.md

     * GCC
     * Clang
         * Qt precompiled with gcc is available for download on qt.io,
-        but you can use it with clang as well, as it is ABI compatible;
+        but you can use it with clang as well, as it is [mostly GCC compatible](https://clang.llvm.org/docs/UsersManual.html#introduction); _("In most cases, code "just works".")_
         * or you can [compile Qt with clang yourself](http://doc.qt.io/qt-5/configure-options.html#compiler-options)!